glpi-project/plugins/frontend/app/docs/oauth2.md

 ### OAuth2 Access-Token

-When you used the OAuth2 Client-Credentials Grant to request usage of the API, what is going to be given to you in case of success, is an Access-Token, that will be given by you or your app/script/client with each of the multiple HTTP requests you will make to our API Service Endpoints.
+When you used the OAuth2 Client-Credentials Grant to request usage of the API, what is going to be given in return, if you provide the correct credentials, is an Access-Token.
+This Access-Token will need to be sent via the Authorization HTTP Header set on each of all the HTTP requests
+made by the service/app/client using the GLPi Plugins API.
+See below the endpoints section.
+An example is given with each of them, describing the tranfer of the Access-Token.

 ## Pagination

 Each endpoint declared in this document is mentionned with a `Paginated` boolean characteristic.

-Anytime 'Paginated' is mentionned as true,  it means that this endpoint serves a collection, and also means that the request needs the X-Range Header to be specified with the start and end indexes specifying the range to take from the collection.
+Anytime 'Paginated' is mentionned as true, it means that the response sends only a range of the list of items sent by the data source,
+according to the X-Range Header that is specified in the request, with the start and end indexes specifying the range requested.
+If no X-Range Header is provided, the glpi-plugin-directory's default is the first 15 elements of the collection behind the data source.

 ## Localization

 The X-Lang header can be given with each request, mentionning a specific language code.
 If no X-Lang header is given, or an unknown language code, the language will default to English.
 Language codes are conventionally two-letter codes on GLPi Plugins.
 Example: